 The surgery is usually done by a pediatric urologist.
 This doctor specializes in the diagnosis and treatment of urinary tract problems in children.

-Surgery is typically done when the child is between 3-18 months old.
-More than one surgerymay be needed.
+Surgery is typically done when the child is between 3 to 18 months old.
+More than one surgery may be needed.

-The surgery lasts about 2-4 hours.
+The surgery lasts about 2 to 4 hours.
 It takes place in an operating room at a surgery center or hospital.
 Here’s what to expect before, during, and after the surgery:

-After surgery: Your child will be taken to a recovery room to recover from the anesthesia.
+After surgery.
+Your child will be taken to a recovery room to recover from the anesthesia.
 Nurses monitor your child’s breathing, blood pressure, and pulse.
-They also give your child medication to manage his pain.
+They also give your child medicine to manage his pain.
 Your child may be able to go home the day of the surgery.
-The doctor will tell you when it’s okay to take your child home.
+The doctor will tell you when it’s OK to take your child home.

 Your child may have a stitch at the tip of his penis to hold the catheter in place.
-The catheter will stay in the penis until your child’s health care provider removes it.
-Ask your child’s health care provider how long the catheter will remain in the penis.
+The catheter will stay in the penis until your child’s healthcare provider removes it.
+Ask your child’s healthcare provider how long the catheter will remain in the penis.
 You will also notice other stitches used to correct the hypospadias.
 As the penis heals, you will notice swelling, redness, scabbing, and bruising.
 This is normal.
-It takes about 3-6 months for the penis to heal completely.
+It takes about 3 to 6 months for the penis to heal completely.

 To care for your child: